thoughtspot/thoughtspot.github.io/_app-integrate/custom-branding/upload-application-logos.md

 ---
 To upload your own default and wide application logos:

+1. Navigate to the Style Customization by clicking **Admin > Style Customization** from the top navigation bar.
+If the Style Customization page is not available, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to enable style customization.
 1. Click the default icon under **Application Logo (Default)** to browse for and select your own default logo.

      ![Default application logo]({{ site.baseurl }}/images/style-applogo.png "Application Logo (Default)")